 Temperature Regulation Within the Hive

 Many beekeepers also noticed that festooning bees are common when there are broods and larvae inside the hive.
-This lead to the assumption that bees festoon as a way to increase the temperature within the hive.
+This leads to the assumption that bees festoon as a way to increase the temperature within the hive.
 The honey bees would festoon to keep their offspring warm and comfortable.

 Some beekeepers have noticed that before they swarm, bees would exit the hive and festoon.
 However, there is no clear explanation for this.